sebastiantoh/tp/docs/UserGuide.md

 * Exact matches (if exist) will appear as the top results.

 **Example**:

-Let's say you want to find the contact with the name 'Alex Yeoh' but you do not know the correct spelling of the name.
+Let's say you want to find the contact with the name `Alex Yeoh` but you do not know the correct spelling of the name.
-You decide to search for 'alx yo' which has a similar pronunciation.
+You decide to search for `alx yo` which has a similar pronunciation.
-You can still find the contact with the name 'Alex Yeoh' as shown.
+You can still find the contact with the name `Alex Yeoh` as shown.

 1. Type `contact find alx yo` in the **Command Box** and press <kbd>Enter</kbd>.